Skip to content

 • The contact previously manually unsubscribed from your emails.

-• This portal has GDPR functionality enabled and the contact is not opted into the email's required subscription.
+• This portal has data privacy settings turned on and the contact is not opted into the email's required subscription.

 In this case, the solution depends on the cause of the error: